Mechanisms of AI Protein Folding in ESMFold

 Per-Head Bias at Block 32

 Individual attention head bias values for protein 6rwc at block 32.
 Different heads exhibit distinct patterns: some heads show strong contact-aligned bias, while others capture different spatial relationships or show more diffuse patterns.
-This specialization suggests that individual heads attend to complementary aspects of pairwise geometry.
+Block 32 head 2 and head 4 generally show this specialized pattern across different protein types, suggesting that individual heads attend to complementary aspects of pairwise geometry.

 Head 0